A Transformation Approach that Makes SPAI, PSAI and RSAI Procedures Efficient for Large Double Irregular Nonsymmetric Sparse Linear Systems: The SPAI, PSAI( ) and RSAI( ) procedures

 In order to develop a practical algorithm, we must control the sparsity of $M$.
 Jia and Zhu \cite{Jia09} have proposed the PSAI($tol$) algorithm, which, during the loops, drops those nonzero entries whose magnitudes are below a prescribed threshold $tol$ and retains only those large ones.
-It has turned out that $tol$ has strong effects on the preconditioning quality of $M$.
-Jia and Zhang \cite{Jia13a} have established a mathematical theory on robust dropping tolerances for PSAI($tol$) and all the static F-norm minimization based SAI preconditioning procedures, by which they have devised an adaptive and robust dropping criterion: at loop $l\leq l_{\max}$, a nonzero entry $m_{jk}$ is dropped if
+It has turned out that the choice of $tol$ has strong effects on the preconditioning effectiveness and sparsity of $M$.
+Jia and Zhang \cite{Jia13a} have established a mathematical theory on robust dropping tolerances for PSAI($tol$) and all the static F-norm minimization based sparse approximate inverse preconditioning procedures.
+According to the theory, they have designed an adaptive and robust dropping criterion: At loop $l\leq l_{\max}$, a nonzero entry $m_{jk}$ is dropped if

 where $nnz(m_{k})$ is the number of nonzero entries in $m_{k}$ and $\|\cdot\|_1$ is the 1-norm of a matrix.
-From the theory in \cite{Jia13a}, PSAI($tol$) with the above dropping criterion will get the preconditioner $M$ that is as sparse as possible and meanwhile has comparable preconditioning quality to the one generated by BPSAI without dropping any entries.
-However, PSAI($tol$) involves large sized LS problems for column irregular sparse matrices, though $M$ obtained by it is an effective preconditioner \cite{Jia13b}.
+From the theory in \cite{Jia13a}, PSAI($tol$) with the above dropping criterion will compute a preconditioner $M$ that is as sparse as possible and meanwhile has comparable preconditioning quality to the one generated by BPSAI without dropping any nonzero entries.
+However, PSAI($tol$) involves large sized LS problems for column irregular sparse matrices and is thus costly or simply faces out of memory, though $M$ obtained by it is an effective preconditioner \cite{Jia13b}.
 As a whole, if $A$ is double irregular sparse, PSAI($tol$) is costly and may be impractical.